josh-ashkinaze/plurals/README.md

 ### Using templates

-A main usage of this package is running experiments and so we have another way to create personas that uses string formatting.
-Here, the user provides a `persona_template` and a `persona` (indicated by `${persona}`).
+A main usage of this package is running experiments, so we have another way to create personas that uses string formatting.
+Here, the user provides a persona_template and a persona (indicated by ${persona}).
 Or, the user can just use our default `persona_template`.

 ```python